 If a hardship loan is not repaid in accordance with the terms of the promissory note and there is a default, the Plan may use your vested account to repay your loan.
-(However, amounts in your pay deferral account or Roth pay deferral account will not be used for this purpose until the time they could otherwise be distributed to you.)
+(However, amounts in your pay deferral account will not be used for this purpose until the time they could otherwise be distributed to you.)

-Processing charge
+Processing Charge